fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

   229. ### What is the difference between where and having?
+  Where is used for rows, having is used for columns.

  230. ### How can we protect site from SQL Injections?